stashed/docs/docs/addons/elasticsearch/overview/index.md

 ## Next Steps

-- Install Elasticsearch addon for Stash following the guide from [here](/docs/addons/elasticsearch/setup/install.md).
+- Backup your Elasticsearch databases using Stash by following the guide from [here](/docs/addons/elasticsearch/kubedb/index.md).